jonathan-scholbach/jargon/README.md

 Your custom vocabulary must be put in a [`csv`](https://en.wikipedia.org/wiki/Comma-separated_values) file which has to have two columns, separated by semicolon (`";"`).
 You can create this file with a simple text editor or, if this is more convenient for you, with a spreadsheet program such as [OpenOffice](https://www.openoffice.org/product/calc.html) Calc, Microsoft Excel or GoogleSheets

-The first column contains the vocabulary in the target language you want to train.
-The second column contains the translation of the vocabulary into your native language.
+The first column contains the vocable in the target language you want to train.
+The second column contains the vocable translated in your native language.

-If you want to name multiple synonyms in one of the languages, write them into the same cell, separated by comma.
+If you want to name multiple synonyms of the vocable in one of the languages, write them into the same cell, separated by a pipe (`"|"`).

 For an example, have a look at the example csv file `example_vocabulary.csv` in the repository.

 # Run

+## Start

 __jargon__ does not have a graphical user interface, but runs on the command line (terminal).
 In order to run __jargon__, you need to move into the directory you have installed __jargon__ to (in a terminal).
 Now you can run the Python script: